 - FREE Mulch!

-Once the program is back online, mulch will be available free of charge, at the City's Public Works Yard (3621 Bell Avenue, next to the National Guard Armory).
+Mulch is available free of charge, at the City's Public Works Yard (3621 Bell Avenue, next to the National Guard Armory).
 The program is self-serve, and residents are encouraged to pick up as much mulch as is needed for their landscape projects.
 Should residents require a larger load of mulch for their projects, local tree trimmers will make large mulch deliveries to the homeowners, also at no charge.
 You can view the list of tree trimmers, as well as a more information on the program and a map of the mulch site, on the Got Mulch Flyer (PDF).

 - Post Office Demonstration Garden